President, Chief Corporate Development Officer

-A co-founder of Caiman Energy, Rick Moncrief serves as the company's President and Chief Operating Officer.
-Rick has 30 years of energy industry experience and a remarkable track record of success in value creation.
-He has held numerous operational and commercial leadership positions.
+A co-founder of Caiman Energy II, LLC, Rick Moncrief serves Caiman Energy II, LLC and Blue Racer Midstream, LLC as the President and Chief Corporate Development Officer.
+Mr. Moncrief has a remarkable track record of success in value creation during his extensive career in the energy industry and has held numerous operational and commercial leadership positions.

-In his prior role as Executive Vice President of Business Development, Rick led Caiman’s commercial efforts in West Virginia and Pennsylvania.
+In his prior role as Executive Vice President of Business Development, Mr. Moncrief led Caiman’s commercial efforts in West Virginia and Pennsylvania.
 These efforts led to the successful deployment of over $700 million in capital for the development of gas and condensate gathering systems, gas processing plants, as well as NGL pipelines and fractionation facilities, which were supported with over 550,000 acres and 200,000 MMBTU per day of long term producer commitments.
-Rick also negotiated the initial anchor commitment to Nova Chemicals in support of the Mariner West purity ethane pipeline to Sarnia, Canada – an important third party arrangement to move ethane stranded from the rapid development of the Marcellus Shale.
+Mr. Moncrief also negotiated the initial anchor commitment to Nova Chemicals in support of the Mariner West purity ethane pipeline to Sarnia, Canada – an important third-party arrangement to move ethane stranded from the rapid development of the Marcellus Shale.

-From 2001 to 2006, Rick was Vice President of Engineering and Business Development for Sid Richardson where he was responsible for the integration and optimization of the Sid Richardson assets.
-Rick led organic growth initiatives, the acquisition of several idle and underutilized pipelines and the reconfiguration and upgrading of those assets.
+From 2001 to 2006, Mr. Moncrief was Vice President of Engineering and Business Development for Sid Richardson, where he was responsible for the integration and optimization of the Sid Richardson assets.
+Mr. Moncrief led organic growth initiatives, the acquisition of several idle and underutilized pipelines and the reconfiguration and upgrading of those assets.
 His leadership led to the 2006 sale of those assets to Southern Union for $1.6 billion.

 Rick began his career in 1981 as an engineer with Getty Oil after receiving a Bachelor of Science degree in petroleum engineering from Texas A&M University the same year.
 He is a Registered Professional Engineer.
-Rick and his wife have two children.
+Mr. Moncrief and his wife have two children.